 Inflammatory bowel disease (IBD) is a chronic inflammation of the lining of one's intestines.
 Crohn's disease and ulcerative colitis are the two main types of IBD, with Crohn's generally affecting the small intestine, and ulcerative colitis causing inflammation in the large intestine, or colon.
 While many patients are diagnosed with IBD during adulthood, some are diagnosed during childhood and adolescence.

 Living with an IBD diagnosis as a child or teen can be especially hard, with educational and social stressors to deal with alongside the array of symptoms caused by IBD, including bleeding, frequent stools, cramping, fatigue, and even arthritis.
-As part of the Center for Advanced Digestive Care (CADC), our pediatric gastroenterologists specializing in inflammatory bowel disease at NewYork-Presbyterian/Phyllis and David Komansky Center for Children's Health work with a multidisciplinary team of experts who help young patients with IBD keep their disease in check, so they can continue to live full lives in childhood, adolescence, and beyond.
+As part of the Center for Advanced Digestive Care (CADC), our pediatric gastroenterologists specializing in inflammatory bowel disease at NewYork-Presbyterian Komansky Children's Hospital work with a multidisciplinary team of experts who help young patients with IBD keep their disease in check, so they can continue to live full lives in childhood, adolescence, and beyond.

 Pediatric care at the CADC includes additional complimentary services to help patients and families fully manage their care.
 Patients with IBD may receive nutritional consultation from a registered dietitian, individual or family counseling with a social worker, or help from our patient navigator to file accommodation plans at school.